ParallelMaths/parallel/pages/8-15-seven-bridges-konigsberg.md

 @[youtube](ulL0uKBX0wQ?rel=0)

 * Hopefully you’ll see lots of the Sun over the summer, but I bet it will never look like this.
 Our Sun is so hot that it emits X-rays, as shown by this photo taken by Japan’s Yohkoh Soft X-ray Telescope.
-The surface of the Sun has a temperature of thousands of degrees, which is not hot enough to generate X-rays, but the atmosphere of the Sun millions of degrees hotter and this so-called corona is the origin of the X-rays.
-Why the atmosphere so much hotter than the surface of the Sun?
+The surface of the Sun has a temperature of thousands of degrees, which is not hot enough to generate X-rays, but the atmosphere of the Sun is millions of degrees hotter and this so-called corona is the origin of the X-rays.
+Why is the atmosphere so much hotter than the surface of the Sun?
 Nobody fully understands, but the Sun’s magnetic field is probably responsible.
 This picture comes from NASA’s [Astronomy Picture of the Day website](https://apod.nasa.gov/apod/){target="_blank"}, which is worth checking out every morning.

 ![](/resources/8-15-seven-bridges-konigsberg/additional-apod.gif){image align="centre"}